ly-web/appweb7/samples/README.md

 * [websockets-echo](websockets-echo/README.md)      WebSockets echo server using an ESP controller.
 * [websockets-output](websockets-output/README.md)  Using WebSockets to send a large file.

+### SSL Certificates

+Some samples require SSL certificates and keys.
+These can be generated in the Appweb source tree via:

+    me generate-certs

+Then in the samples directory, run

+    me samples-certs

+This will copy the generated certificates into the 'certs' directory.

 ### Building

 To build the samples, see the per-sample README instructions.
 To build all, use:

     me --file samples.me samples